StarRocks/starrocks/docs/en/sql-reference/information_schema/be_cloud_native_compactions.md

 # be_cloud_native_compactions

 `be_cloud_native_compactions` provides information on compaction transactions running on CNs (or BEs for v3.0) of a shared-data cluster.
-A compaction transaction is divided into multiple tasks on the tablet level, and each row in `be_cloud_native_compactions` corresponds to a task in the compaction transaction.
+A compaction transaction is divided into multiple tasks on the partition level, and each row in `be_cloud_native_compactions` corresponds to a task in the compaction transaction.

 The following fields are provided in `be_cloud_native_compactions`: